exasol/nagios-monitoring/README.md

 ## Troubleshooting / Known problems
 * on Windows docker hosts you need to start your command line prompt (CMD.EXE) with administrator privileges, otherwise pulling the image won't work properly
+* if you got an error like "WARNING - internal error <Fault -1: 'Volume could not be found'>" from check\_db\_diskspace plugin please check your permissions on the EXAStorage volumes and make sure that you didn't change the system labels of those volumes (create own labels if you want to tag them instead of renaming the given ones).

 ## Bugs / Questions / Support
 If you have questions or found some bugs, you can inform us using our Community Portal: https://www.exasol.com/portal/questions